infexious-dev/FluentUIEditableDetailsList/README.md

 ### Experimental
 >- New "decimal" data type now allows up to 2 decimals via regex.
 Still strips commas and other alpha characters (except ".").
 Works same as "number" otherwise.

+### Gotchas
+>- With the newly added functionality of having dropdown values on the IColumnConfig object to be populated with a function, this means bulk updating items' dropdowns will lead to blank values if the dropdown values are based off of other item properties.

 ### New Bugs and Issues (newly introduced)
 >- "Decimal" data type will return a string if the inputted value contains one period and no decimals ("81.") or contains one period and exactly one decimal ("81.0").

 ### Existing Bugs and Issues (from original code)
 >- "onChange" on IColumnConfig causes filtered items to reset filtered state, thus showing all grid data.